amitaysicherman/invoice-layoutlm/README.md

 5. predict_examples.py - show an example of the model's prediction of some examples invoices.
 6. examples - invoices images and OCR examples.

 # How to use
+1. Download pytorch_model.bin model from [here](https://drive.google.com/file/d/1-AK7k4TbHzqNPnhiEsXjyh71AWBMVfEL/view?usp=sharing), and put in into ```./models```
+2. Install requirements.txt
-The function in predict.py get json input (see below), and returns the labels according to the model prediction.
+3. Use The "main" function in predict.py.
+The function get the input using ```intpu()```  function (see input shape below), and returns the labels according to the model prediction.
 The labels shape is :
 ```
 {